ANUBIX™ – T

 ANUBIX™ – T is an ultra-high loading-rate system utilizing expanded granular sludge bed (EGSB) technology.
 It is suited for high-strength wastewaters with COD (Chemical Oxygen Demand) values of up to around 25,000 mg/l, with low suspended solids (TSS) and fat, oil and grease (FOG) content.

 Anaerobic digestion of organic matter takes place in the ANUBIX™ – T anaerobic reactor.
 Organic compounds (such as sugars) are primarily degraded by anaerobic bacteria (activated anaerobic sludge) and converted into biogas (a mixture of methane and carbon dioxide).
 Only a small amount of sludge growth takes place at this stage.

-Industries and applications: as an anaerobic treatment of the various industry wastewater streams, including breweries, soft drinks & other beverages production, paper mills, starch production, and many more.
+Industries and applications: as an anaerobic treatment of the various industrial wastewater streams, including breweries, soft drinks & other beverages production, paper mills, starch production, and many more.

 In a typical plant, wastewater is first screened and then collected in a buffer tank equipped with an agitator.
 This tank is designed to allow sufficient qualitative and quantitative equalization and to acidify the wastewater partially.
-This allows for a more stable operation and better sludge quality in the next stage: the ANUBIX™ – B anaerobic reactor.
-Provisions will be made for pre-settling of solids, heating, cooling, CO2 degasification and inline neutralization if required as part of the overall process.
+This allows for more stable operation and better sludge quality in the next stage: the ANUBIX™ – T anaerobic reactor.
+Provisions will be made for pre-settling of solids, heating, cooling, CO2 degasification, and inline neutralization if required as part of the overall process.

 The clarified effluent leaves the reactor through a central collecting pipe.
 Biogas is collected at the top and conveyed for either further upgrading via scrubbing and drying, after which it can be fed to a utilization system such as an engine genset or boiler.
 Excess biogas is sent to an emergency flare.